Do your clothes fit at your shoulders but feel tight everywhere else?

 The majority of options will either be for big (i.e. broad men) or for tall men, but not for both.

 The options for a man who is both tall and broadly-built are pretty much limited to huge, cloak-like shirts and jackets that drape loosely over anyone's frame, no matter how big.

-It’s not impossible to get a good look from off-the-rack clothing, even “big and tall” clothes, but it’s going to take some patience.
-Bespoke tailoring is a great alternative for men that can afford it, and men of more modest means may still want to keep a good tailor in the cell phone for small adjustments.
+It's not impossible to get a good look from off-the-rack clothing but it's going to take some patience.
+Bespoke tailoring is a great alternative for men that can afford it, while men of more modest means may still want to keep a good tailor in the cell phone for small adjustments.

 Of course, you have to know what you want before a tailor can do anything for you.
 Broadly-built men are going to want a balanced look that makes their clothing seem made for them, rather than draped on a frame that it doesn't quite fit.

-“Slimming” isn’t necessarily the goal, although it’s a word you’ll hear a lot in your shopping experience.
-Clothing that looks like it’s trying to hide something generally tends to be less attractive than clothing that works with what’s there.
+“Slimming” isn't necessarily the goal, although it's a word you'll hear often through your shopping experience.
+Clothing that looks like it's trying to hide something generally tends to be less attractive than clothing that works with what's there.

-Tall, broad men in particular want to be careful how many “slimming,” i.e. vertical, elements they incorporate into their clothing.
-Too much and you start to look looming.
-Some modest decorative elements that help distract the viewer’s gaze as it moves up the body will go a long way to making a “big and tall” man look strongly-built but not awkwardly oversized.
+Tall, broad men, in particular, want to be careful with how many “slimming,” i.e. vertical, elements they incorporate into their clothing.
+Too much, and you'll start to look looming.
+Some modest decorative elements that help distract the viewer's gaze as it moves up the body will go a long way to making a big and tall man look strongly-built but not awkwardly oversized.

 Big Men – Avoid “Fat Man” Pants